Where to Find Lemongrass Plants

 Feeding Your Lemongrass

-Lemongrass seeds or plants may not be at your local garden center.
-You'll have better luck buying stalks of lemongrass in an Asian grocery store.
-Regular grocery stores may carry them, too.
-Look for the freshest stalks, and if there's a bit of root on the crown, so much the better.
+If you can't find lemongrass seeds or plants at your local garden center, check an Asian grocery store or look online.
+Look for the freshest stalks, and if there's a bit of root on the crown, even better.